grahamwren/cs4500-project/report/doc.md

 ![EAU2 Entity Relationship Diagram](https://github.com/grahamwren/cs4500-assignment_1-part2/raw/master/diagram.png)

-The Application class represents an operation that makes use of the KV store to manipulate dataframes.
-Applications access the KV through a KDStore, the "D" being short for `DataFrame`.
-The KV class utilizes the network to manage blobs of serialized data.
-A KV on a node owns a number of blobs, and knows about the blobs owned by other KVs, through `ownership_mapping`.
-Each KV has potentially several chunks of each blob.
+The ClusterSDK class has the ability to make use of the KV store to manipulate dataframes.
+The SDK accesses the KV store through the KV class.
+The KV class provides an interface to run Commands in the KV store.
+Commands are serializable objects that do something with the store.
+Standard commands are GET, PUT, NEW, GETOWNED, and MAP.
+The KV store is distributed over the network, and a local KV Store class (different from the KV class) is present on each node.
+The KV class communicates with the local KV by serializing and deserializing commands.

+This implementation differs from previous implementations in the fact that the "Application" (the ClusterSDK + user code) is not running as a node participating in the network, but rather, communicating with the network.
+This means an application has to send a message to the machine it's running on in order to run commands locally, rather than having a separate, faster implementation for local operations.

+The local KV store, represented by the KVStore object, contains chunks of data frames grouped in the PartialDataFrame class.
+The chunks are organized by the ClusterSDK.
+When a new piece of data is added, a random owner is chosen from the cluster.
+The data is then distributed round-robin over the nodes, in fixed size chunks.
+Calculating the node which a specific chunk is at is a matter of finding the owner, and taking the chunk index modulo number of nodes.

+Keys in the KV Store are strings, though one string can represent data spread over several nodes.
+A string key combined with an index can be used to get specific chunks.

 When `put` is called with a new key, the KV adds the new mapping to its ownership map and broadcasts a corresponding message to the other nodes in the